Yeast Pie Crust

 SHAPING AND BAKING

-- Turn dough onto lightly floured surface; punch down to remove air bubbles.
+- Have two 10-inch pie plates ready.
+Turn dough onto lightly floured surface; punch down to remove air bubbles.
 Divide dough into 2 pieces.
 Roll one piece into a 12-inch circle to fit a 10-inch pie plate.
 Press into the pie plate; flute edges.
 Repeat with second dough.
 Pour prepared pie filling into shells.
 Combine Streusel Topping ingredients and crumble over filling.
 Bake in preheated 400°F oven for 15 minutes.
 Reduce oven temperature to 325°F and bake additional 20 to 25 minutes.
 Serve warm or cold.

 - Recipe featured at Yesterfood.